 Referral leakage is a costly problem for the U.S. healthcare system.
 Here’s why and what we can do to solve it.

 Each year, healthcare organizations grapple with staggering losses from referral leakage.
 Each time patients go out-of-network for care, the results are predictable—patients often face escalated costs and poor experiences, while healthcare organizations face substantial revenue losses.
-It’s clear that there is a double bottom-line to preventing referral leakage, so how can we make headway in preventing patients from falling through the cracks?
+It’s clear that there is a double bottom-line to preventing referral leakage, so how can we make headway in patient retention.

 As we’ll see, the answer has a lot to do with provider data.